Super-Protocol/docs/developers/index.md

 ### Who are the candidates?

 We would like you to be:
-* Passionate about decentralization and Web3 technologies.
+* Experienced in developing Web3 apps and dApps.
 * Curious about confidential computing (you don't have to be an expert).
-* Experienced in developing Web3 apps and dApps.
 * Enthusiastic about learning and trying new things.
 * A team player, willing to share feedback, contribute and be patient about technical issues that inevitably arise during testnet.
-* Willing to be the pioneer at the edge of innovations and get the bragging rights!
 * Comfortable sharing your knowledge and helping new members of the community who will come after you (optional, but desirable).

 ### How to apply?